georgy7/flood_fill_filter/README.rst

 Limitations of the method
 -------------------------

-1. It will not work automatically, if the contrast is increased greatly after JPEG compression.
+1. It will not work automatically if the contrast is increased significantly after JPEG compression.
-In this case, the diff parameter should be selected manually (it is :code:`0.08` by default)
+In this case, the :code:`--diff` parameter should be selected manually (it is :code:`0.08` by default)

 2. The filter requires hundreds of times more computing resources than the Prewitt operator and the most other convolution-based filters.